You must complete the FAFSA for every year you would like to receive federal and/or

 December 1st is WSU's priority date.
 Students can file after this date, but the opportunity to receive some types of aid will be greatly reduced.
 Eligibility for the Federal Pell Grant and/or Federal Direct Loans are not affected by this priority deadline.
 A list of final deadlines is available here.

 Apply anyway!
 Most students qualify for federal aid options, and almost everyone is eligible for student loans.
 Each year Wichita State awards more than $100 million in aid to over 60% of our student body.

-An FSA ID is comprised of a username and password and can be used to login to certain Federal Student Aid websites, such as the Free Application for Federal Student Aid (FAFSA).
+An FSA ID consists of a username and password and can be used to log in to Federal

 The security of your FSA ID is important.
 Your FSA ID can be used to:

 - Electronically sign Federal Student Aid documents

 - Access your personal records